mysticdevx/cypress-documentation/content/guides/getting-started/writing-your-first-component-test.md

 (SCREENSHOT OF SELECTED SPEC WITH NO TESTS MESSAGE)

-Now that we've created our first spec file, and have confirmed that Cypress detects it, let's proceed to writing our first test.
+Now that we've created our first spec file and have confirmed that Cypress can load it, let's write our first test.

-(short troubleshooting guide here)

 ## Writing your first test

 Spec files contain one or more tests, which each contain one or more assertions.

-Tests are often grouped with similar or related tests.
+### Using the `it()` function

-All tests are written as an `it()` function call.
+All tests are written as an `it()` function call, which Cypress provides as a global for use in your spec files.
 In its most basic form, the `it()` function accepts two arguments:

 - The first argument is a string, known as the test name.
-This string will appear in the test runner so that you can easily see per-test results and differentiate between the results of multiple tests.
+This string will appear in the Cypress app so that you can easily see per-test results and differentiate between the results of multiple tests.
-- The second argument is the test function, also called the test body.
+- The second argument is the test function, also called the "test body."
   Assertions and other setup code are written inside the test body.

 <Alert type="info">

-[Assertions](/guides/references/assertions) are conditions that must succeed in order for our tests to pass, and usually consist of code that compares something observed in the component (often referred to as the "actual" value) to a known "expected" value that is coded into the test.
+[Assertions](/guides/references/assertions) are conditions that must succeed in order for tests to pass, and usually consist of code that compares something observed in the component (often referred to as the "actual" value) to a known "expected" value that is coded into the test.